 Find out more about why you should SSO with Arlo, see our Single sign-on (SSO) blog post.

-If you would like to use SSO, either for your management platform or in the checkout, you will need a technical staff member to connect Arlo to your identity provider.
+If you would like to use SSO, either for your administrators or your registrants, you will need a technical staff member to connect Arlo to your identity provider.
 It's not recommended you attempt this unless you have some knowledge of how to configure identity providers.

 Once you have connected Arlo to your identity provider successfully you will be able to enable and configure SSO settings.